 Mr. Edwards is excited to come to Madison.
 He plans to arrive and spend a few days getting to know our city’s neighborhoods.
 Let’s all welcome him, tell him our stories, and hear what insight he might have for us.

 Engaging workshops with outstanding local leaders will provide valuable information, describe successful neighborhood projects, and share lessons learned.
 You will take away:

 Many of your peers will be at this conference.
 This is the time to re-connect with long-time friends and colleagues, and to forge new relationships with other community leaders.

 Go to the registration form (en espanol), complete it, print it, and email or mail it to us with your registration fee of $15.
 Early-bird registration ends at 4:30 p.m.
 September 5th.
 Scholarships/Fee waivers are available by checking a box directly on the registration form.
 Inquire about coverage of day care cost by calling 608-261-9121, email@example.com

 Conference registration will begin at 8:00 a.m. at the Monona Terrace Community and Convention Center, One John Nolen Drive.
 Mayor Soglin will commence the event with opening remarks at 9:00 a.m.
 Twenty workshops will be held at Monona Terrace throughout the day.

 If you need language translation, or any other accommodations to access the conference site, or workshops, please contact Linda Horvath of the Planning Division, 608-267-1131, firstname.lastname@example.org.

 We asked Madisonians to tell us what was their favorite and least favorite places in Madison.
 We used this input as part of several workshops.
-We'll continue the conversation on how we can turn a place around to make places more valuable for residents and the business community.
+We'll continue the conversation on how we can make places more engaging for residents and the business community.